-return to the homepageAnanian for Town Meeting logoMeet Scott
+return to the homepageMeet Scott

 Scott and his wife Jessica live in Brookline with their two children, Zachary and Adalynn, who attend the Driscoll elementary school.

-Scott and his family Scott received his PhD in Computer Science from MIT in 2007, and has worked on collaborative software in the nonprofit sector for most of his career.
+Scott received his PhD in Computer Science from MIT in 2007, and has worked on collaborative software in the nonprofit sector for most of his career.
 He is currently employed as a lead software engineer at the nonprofit Wikimedia Foundation, the caretaker of Wikipedia and other free knowledge projects.

 Prior to joining Wikimedia, Scott worked as Director of New Technologies at the One Laptop Per Child Project, which pioneered the use of low-cost laptops for education and developed technology that has been used by a million children around the world.
 He also served as an engineer at litl, LLC, where he worked on expanding access to user-friendly technology for senior citizens.